Table of contents

 Encrypting docker.io/library/bash:latest to bash.enc:latest

 To push your encrypted image to the registry, you can just use sudo docker run.
-Note that only Docker registry version 2.7.1 and above supports encrypted OCI images — an important detail when maintaining secure registries and applying kubernetes security best practices across deployments.
+Note that Docker registry 2.7.1 and later supports encrypted OCI images; any current registry release qualifies.
+Keep registries hardened and apply kubernetes security best practices across deployments.

 Here is the full command for it: